The Lexington Mall, located on Richmond Road in Lexington, Kentucky, was completed in 1975 by Saul Centers as the second indoor mall in the city.

 The first phase of construction began on May 13, 2011 with the demolition of a car wash and one story section of the mall, along with the gutting of the Dillard’s store.14 Southland received approval from the Lexington Planning Commission to amend its development plan on March 8, 2012.9 The amendments included the formation of a second commercial parcel along Richmond Road for lease or sale and the decrease of the retention pond in front of the mall.
 The church faced escalating costs that put the project $4 million over budget, although redesigning plans for the complex reduced that overage by $2 million.
 Disposing of the sludge in the pond and landscaping was projected to cost $750,000, with repaving of the parking lot costing an additional $1.25 million, but being able to sell or lease the commercial lots would make up for the shortfall.

-Southland’s Richmond Road campus opened to worshippers on January 4, 2013.15
+Southland’s Richmond Road campus opened to worship on January 4, 2013.15

 Former tenants included AllSports, Cinderella, Concord Custom Cleaners, Dave’s Holiday House, Dawahares, Diamond Gallery, Dillard’s, Dr. Klecker OD, For Friends, For Friends Too, General Nutrition, Gold Spot, Hollywood Nails, Home Accents, Knott’s Shoes, Kopper Popper, Lottery Station, Morrison’s, Musicland, Pal Optical, Pro Image, Radio Shack, Regis, Rite Aid, Roger’s Hallmark, Schwab’s Pipes n’ Stuff, Sears Portrait Studio, Shoe Sensation, Things Remembered, and Up the Creek.